EQWorks/common/communications/journal.md

 <img width="911" alt="subtask" src="https://user-images.githubusercontent.com/2837532/76674360-03fa1c00-6585-11ea-8c98-47bbcdce1abb.png">

-Every day at ~10 AM UTC, a bot script runs to "Mark Complete" for all past "tasks" to shift everyone's attention to the next _work session_.
+**Note**: our automation bot will not carry over the sub-subtasks during the process due to Asana API rate limiting concerns as we loop through the tasks to fetch for its subtasks.
+Every day at ~10 AM UTC, the bot script also runs to "Mark Complete" for all past "tasks" to shift everyone's attention to the next _work day_.

-## Potential Improvements

-A bot script may parse through each person's _Last Work Session_ task, to do the following:
-- Create a new _Current Work Session_ task that matches the previous session length.
-- Move the unfinished subtasks as the initial subtasks for the current one
-- Move the finished portion into the _Last Work Session_ field.